Story Arcs: What They Are and How To Write Them

 Coming out of exposition, there’s going to be some kind of inciting incident that kicks off the story.
 Something happens to our character that changes things forever, and they have to go do the rest of the story because of it.
 In a romance, this is the meet-cute.

-At the climax, all of your rising action comes to a head in the most exciting moment in your book!
+During the climax in a story, all of your rising action comes to a head in the most exciting moment in your book!
 This is the final superhero fight, the proposal, the last showdown.
-Usually, this takes place toward the end of the book, since your climax should be the thing which solves your central conflict.
+Usually, this takes place toward the end of the book, since your climax should be the thing that solves your central conflict.

-In Girls of Paper and Fire, the climax is New Years Day, when Lei has to kill the king.
-Not only does she kill the king, but Wren comes back for her and is reunited.
+In Girls of Paper and Fire, the climax is New Year’s Day, when Lei has to kill the king.
+Not only does she kill the king, but her love interest comes back for her and they are reunited.
 This ties up the romance subplot, and she now finds out what’s written on her birth pendant.

 Showdown Story Arc Climax Point